cloudfoundry-community/gautocloud/README.md

         appInfo := ld.GetAppInfo() // retrieve all informations about your application instance fmt.Println(appInfo.Name) // give the app name
+        fmt.Println(appInfo.Port) // give the port to listen to
         // by injection
         var c *dbtype.MysqlDB // this is just a wrapper of *net/sql.DB you can use as normal sql.DB client err := ld.Inject(&c) // you can also use gautocloud.InjectFromId("mysql", &c) where "mysql" is the id of the connector to use